 1. Plan your day

-The best way to ensure that your first day back at work isn’t a car crash is to plan out exactly what you want to achieve.
+The best way to ensure that your first day back at work isn’t a car crash is to plan out precisely what you want to achieve.

 2. Stick to the plan